-Auditors and Reports:
+Auditors and Reports

-The matters related to Auditors and their Reports for the year ended 31 March 2017 areas under:-
+The matters related to Auditors and their Reports for the year ended 31 March 2020 areas under:-

 b.
 Secretarial Audit Report:

 Secretarial Audit Report issued by M/s.
-Rathi and Associates Company Secretaries inForm MR-3 for the financial year 2016-17 forms part of this report.
-As regards theobservation made by the Secretarial Auditors for closure of trading window as giventherein none of the designated employees of the Company has traded in the shares of theCompany.
+Rathi and Associates Company Secretaries inForm MR-3 for the financial year 2019-20 forms part of this report as Annexure V.

 c.
-Appointment of Auditors:
+Statutory Auditors:

-d.
+e.
 Fraud Reporting:

-Extract of Annual Return
+Copy of Annual Return 2019 and Extract of Annual Return 2020

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-The particulars as required under the provisions of Section 134(3) (m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 in respect ofconservation of energy technology absorption foreign exchange earnings and outgo etc.are furnished in Annexure III which forms part of this Report.
+The particulars as required under the provisions of Section 134(3) (m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 in respect ofconservation of energy technology absorption foreign exchange earnings and outgo etc.are furnished in Annexure II which forms part of this Report.